halfzebra/chilled-js/src/FUN.md

 }
 ```

-We could define a function for transforming the value inside the tuple, when the computation was successful:
+We could define a function for transforming the value inside the tuple when the computation was successful:

 ```js
 function map(fn, [ err, ok ]) {